-The COVID-19 vaccination service is nationally commissioned however the CCG proactively work with NHSE&I to support local delivery to ensure that the provision of vaccines meets the needs of the population.
-The number of pharmacies currently providing COVID-19 vaccination under the terms of an Enhanced Service has doubled from October 2021 to January 2022, and latest reports are that over 22 million doses have been provided by community pharmacies in the past 12 months (to 14 January 2022).
-At the current time there are 7 community pharmacy sites delivering COVID-19 vaccines in Bedford Borough.
+The COVID-19 vaccination service is nationally commissioned; however, the CCG proactively work with NHSE&I to support local delivery to ensure that the provision of vaccines meets the needs of the population.
+The number of pharmacies currently providing COVID-19 vaccination under the terms of an Enhanced Service doubled from October 2021 to January 2022, and latest reports are that over 22 million doses have been provided by community pharmacies in the 12 months to 14 January 2022.
+At the current time there are six community pharmacy sites delivering COVID-19 vaccines in Bedford Borough.